Decentraland-DAO/wiki-adv/Addons.md

 # Blender
 ### TheAnkou's Scripts and [Pie Menu Editor](https://blendermarket.com/products/pie-menu-editor) (Scripts)
 **TheAnkou's Scripts** handy scripts created with ChatGPT.
 With **Pie Menu Editor** addon, you will be able to use this scripts as  **N** menu tab with buttons in Blender.

+You can't CTRL+Z most of this scripts, so be careful and save your project before use.
 - **Import Texture** instead of manually creating material and doing things in nodes as well as manually selecting textures.
-This script will assign roughness 1 material and selected texture just in one click. (be careful, if you will CTRL+Z, Blender may crash)
+This script will assign roughness 1 material and selected texture just in one click.

 - **Bones Default and Symmetry Name** scripts switch Decentraland avatar bone names to ones that will work with weight paint symmetry and back to default ones.

 - **Remove Modifiers, Remove Materials, Remove Vertex Groups** scripts remove all modifiers, materials or vertex groups from selected meshes.
 - **UVName -> UVMap** usually, when you work with imported meshes from different software, sometimes their uv maps have different names, this cause issues when you want to merge two meshes into one.
 This script change name of all uv maps on selected objects to default UVMap name, without needs for manual renaming.
 With this script you can merge meshes without worries that uv maps will dissapear.

 - **Roughness Material** script applies roughness to 1 and metallic, specular and some other settings to 0 (except alpha and emission) on all materials of selected meshes.